-A flavorful low carb shrimp recipe that uses shrimp with cotija cheese and tomatillos to get a fast meal on the table, with a lovely southwest flavor.
+This dish is a flavorful low carb shrimp recipe that uses shrimp with cotija cheese and tomatillos to get a fast meal on the table with a lovely southwest flavor!
+It’s super easy to make and it’s perfect for those nights when you need a quick meal but don’t want to skimp out on flavor!

 My husband made up a wonderful lunch for us today, using a recipe adapted from this one.